blocksjs/blocksjs/tutorials/README.md

 #BlocksJS Tutorial:
-##Creating a popout grid of blocks with JSON
+##Goal: Creating a popout grid of blocks with JSON
-**Goal:** We want to create a sipmle interaction where we click a btton and a grid of blocks appears.
+We want to create a simple interaction where we click a btton and a grid of blocks appears.
 Once a user has selected one it will be saved as a referece for the page to use.